 If you need any accommodations to attend this program or event, please contact the Wildlife Education Division.

-All courses listed as WRC Virtual Classroom will be conducted virtually using Microsoft Teams.
+All courses listed as NCWRC Virtual Classroom will be conducted virtually using Microsoft Teams.
 All other courses with a specific location are in-person courses.
 All virtual course participants will be required to:

 Currently, there are four online hunter education courses (with varying fees) that provide a convenient alternative to the classroom course.
 The N.C.
 Wildlife Resources Commission has moved to temporarily waive the field day requirement for our online courses.
 Once the online hunter education course is completed, you can print your temporary hunter education card to purchase your NC hunting license.